focus-trap/tabbable/.changeset/healthy-ravens-pump.md

 'tabbable': patch
 ---

-ignore elements nested under a closed details element + any extra summary elements
+- ignore elements nested under a closed details element
+- ignore any extra summary elements after the first summary element
+- add details element as tabbable in case it has no direct summary element